 Every child is precious!

 The lack of food, something our society takes for granted, can indeed lead children to theft and crime in poorer and less developed parts of the world.
-During the period when the feeding programme could not be financially supported the children’s contact with the church and those who supported them was cut off, resulting in a drop in moral.
+During the period when the feeding programme could not be carried out, the contact between the children and the people from the churches that helped them was cut off, resulting in a drop in moral.
 Most of them dropped out of school as well.

 A new beginning…